social-protocols/dri-in-polis/docs/validity-test/README.md

 ## 1. Purpose & Scope

 The **Deliberative Reason Index (DRI)**, as proposed by Niemeyer, Veri, Dryzek, and Bächtiger (2024), aims to quantify how closely participants’ agreement on policy preferences aligns with their agreement on underlying beliefs and values.
-High DRI scores (near +1) are taken to signal effective, mutually understood reasoning or internal consistency.
-In this technical note we show—via three brief simulation exercises—that **high DRI values can arise even when there is no internal consistency**.
-Our goal is to provide a concise, reproducible demonstration (with [code posted here](https://github.com/johnwarden/dri-in-polis)) that invites further discussion and refinement of the index.
+High DRI scores (near +1) are taken to signal effective, mutually understood reasoning or **intersubjective consistency**.
+In this technical note we show—via three brief simulation exercises—that **high DRI values can arise even when there is no intersubjective consistency**.
+Our goal is to provide a concise, reproducible demonstration (with [code posted here](https://github.com/social-protocols/dri-in-polis)) that invites further discussion and refinement of the index.

 ## 2. What DRI Measures

-- **Conceptual aim:** DRI is designed to capture *intersubjective consistency*—the idea that two participants who similarly evaluate a set of “consideration” statements should also similarly rank policy options, and vice versa.
+- **Conceptual aim:** DRI is designed to capture *intersubjective consistency*—the idea that two participants who similarly rank a set of “consideration” statements should also similarly rank preferences, and vice versa.
 - **Why it matters:** Unlike measures of mere preference convergence or procedural quality, DRI focuses on the coherence between *reasons* and *conclusions*, a core ideal in deliberative‐democratic theory.

 ## 3. Brief Method: Calculating DRI